EYFS: What is it?

 EYFS is the acronym for Early Years Foundation Stage, but what is it and where does it apply?

-It’s a framework created under the ChildCare Act of 2006 concerned with the learning, development and welfare of all children from birth to the age of five and applies to the following
+The EYFS is a framework created under the ChildCare Act of 2006 concerned with the learning, development and welfare of all children from birth to the age of five.
+It applies to

 - Every child is a unique child, who is constantly learning and can be resilient, capable, confident and self-assured.